StarpTech/FastGraph/README.md

 ## Cache invalidation

-By default you can purge by a single key.
+With basic plan you can purge all or only by a single key.
 This is not practical because we work with hashes.
-You need to upgrade your plan to the enterprise level in order to purge by by Cache-Tags, Host or Prefix.
+You would need to upgrade your plan in order to purge by by Cache-Tags, Host or Prefix.

 - POST requests

   - Tags: `operationName` and `sha256Hash`
   - URL: `${pathname}/${operationName}/${queryHash + authHeader}`